BehroozRazeghi/Variational-Leakage/README.md

 # Variational-Nested-Leakage

-This is a repository of the code for VARIATIONAL NESTED LEAKAGE: THE ROLE OF INFORMATION COMPLEXITY IN REVEALED INTRINSIC LEAKAGE, a paper submmited in ICASSP 2021.
+This is a repository of the code for Variational Nested Leakage: The Role of Information Complexity in Revealed Intrinsic Leakage, a paper submmited to ICASSP 2021.

 ## Description